samhh/writings/published/20210401-protonmail-to-migadu.md

 As a bonus, here's something I discovered about interopability between [pass](https://www.passwordstore.org), aerc, and git.

-In aerc, you can specify account credentials dynamically with the `source-cred-cmd` and `outgoing-cred-cmd`, so you can point these directly at [a shell command that accesses pass's store](https://github.com/samhh/dotfiles/commit/a5118fb1336fa5bcfc77a2144e0f1c4c3bf14f04).
+In aerc, you can specify account credentials dynamically with the `source-cred-cmd` and `outgoing-cred-cmd` config keys, so you can point these directly at [a shell command that accesses pass's store](https://github.com/samhh/dotfiles/commit/a5118fb1336fa5bcfc77a2144e0f1c4c3bf14f04).

 In git, you can specify credential "helpers" dynamically with the help of [a ! bang, which too can be pointed at pass](https://github.com/samhh/dotfiles/commit/2a8348df40f32735265c295e28e287ea74093503).
 Note that the helper needs to provide the password prefixed with "password=".